dmitrykuzmenkov/sentinel/README.md

 - pid_file: path where is pid file of running process to check stored
 - start: valid bash command to start daemon (no foreground)
 - stop: valid bash command to stop running daemon
+- user: optional param to run as that user
+- group: optional param to run task under special group

 Just create tasks/example file with content above and start Sentinel to monitor it.
 Remember, no .conf extension and other staff here.
 Just flat process name.